 The first time I was working in a school kitchen preparing lunch.
 My co-worker and I did nothing but joke and laugh every day while working.
 (Not to worry.
 We did a good job for the students.)
 One day we were in rare form.
 I found something funny in what we were discussing and made a joke about it.
 Basically, I cracked myself up.
 I laughed and laughed and couldn't stop.
-It was so intense at one point no sound came out.
-Things grew dark and my body started to slowly slide toward the ground.
+It was so intense that at one point no sound came out.
+Things grew dark, and my body started to slowly slide toward the ground.
 I did not hit the floor, but almost.
-It was a weird, slow motion kind of thing.
-It only lasted maybe ten to fifteen seconds, possibly less.
+It was a weird, slow-motion kind of thing.
+It only lasted maybe 10-15 seconds, possibly less.
 I came out of it slowly.
 It was the weirdest thing.
 It was while slowly coming to that I recognized I had passed out.
 My co-worker didn't see it as she had her back to me the whole time.

 The Second Time

 The second time I was lying on the couch reading a very funny book.
 I howled with laughter and again blacked out.
 I was fortunate to have been lying on the couch so I was safe from falling.

 The last time was about a year ago.
 I was on YouTube watching a comedy routine with Ellen DeGeneres (she is so funny!).
 I was sitting at my desk in my office and laughed so intensely I passed out completely, slumping over with my forehead on my computer keyboard.
 The return to consciousness was slow and gradual.
 At one point I was aware that something was happening and I was struggling to come fully awake, but everything was still black.
 Then I felt my arms flailing around.
 I don't mind telling you it scared the heck out of me.